victor-basurto/sitecore-training/sxa/sitecore-sxa-05.md

 ### Facets
 ---
-Use to refine search results by categorizing the items returned by the search.F or example, if you build a search page for a blog, all blogs will contain fields such as author, date, and language.
-Based on these fields, you can create facets to allow visitors to use them as filters.
+Use to refine search results by categorizing the items returned by the search.
+For example, if you build a search page <br>for a blog, all blogs will contain fields such as author, date, and language.
+Based on these fields, you can create facets <br>to allow visitors to use them as filters.

 | Facets | Component |
 | --- | --- |